kkrasilschikova/hadoop-kafka/README.md

 #### Prerequisites:
 You may provide your own function in Main method instead of a default someFunc(f: File).
-You may change what type to return in getKafkaEvents in Consumer, all available types you may find in EventTypes, please choose corresponding JSON Reads from VeeamReads.
+You may change what type to return in getKafkaEvents in Consumer, all available types you may find in EventTypes.

 #### In order to run the program